andylang8445/andylang8445.github.iioo/_posts/2021-03-11-Lesson2_WritingTheFirstProgram.md

 This line only means that main function's content is over.

 # Task
 Try to write a program which prints your name and today's date in separated lines.
+Also, you are asked to make the exit code as 8.
 For example, mine would look like:
 ```
 andylang8445
 11 March, 2021